slim-ai/saas-examples-harden-simple-app/README.md

 **NOTE**: Make sure the instrumented image, in our case, `ghcr.io/slim-ai/saas-examples-harden-simple-app:latest` is available through the connector.

-#### Step 2: Observe (_aka_ profile, _aka_ test)  🔎
+#### Step 2: Observe (_aka_ "profile" _aka_ "test")  🔎

-Now that we have our agent (aka, the Slim Sensor) in the target container, it is time to implement the mission!
-That is, run the newly instrumented image and get all the important data Slim will need harden it. 😎
+Now that we have our agent (aka, the Slim Sensor) in the target container, it is time to implement the mission.
+That is, to run the newly instrumented image and get all the data Slim will need to harden it. 😎

-Make sure you use the `root` user and give the container ALL capabilities via the Docker run command. **NOTE:** This is required only for the instrumented container.
-Hardened containers won’t need any extra permissions.
+You'll need to run the instrumented container as the `root` user and give it ALL capabilities via the Docker run command.

-* Run the container:

  ```sh
  $ docker run -d -p 8080:8080 --name app-inst \